GordanSiber/vegeo/README.md

 <strong>vegeo.js</strong> operates without any framework dependencies.

 <strong>vegeo.js</strong> comes in two versions using:
-- pure JavaScript with Ajax as well as History API or,
+- pure JavaScript with Ajax and History API,</br>
+or
-- jQuery with jQuery.ajax  as well as History API
+- jQuery with jQuery.ajax and History API.

 By the combination of above mentioned programming techniques, <strong>vegeo.js</strong> enables creation of web sites with following advantages:
 -	Once the initial page is loaded, any following web page is handled without full page reload, resulting with much faster load time than “normal” web sites.
 Depending on a web site design, increase of the web page loading speed can be well over 30%;